 History, basics of equine gait analysis, biomechanics of sound horses

-Quantiative gait analysis on the lunge, during PPE's, longitudinal monitoring and rehabilitation
+Multi limb lameness, quantitative gait analysis during PPE's, longitudinal monitoring and rehabilitation

-Quantitative gait analsis under tack, integration of knowledge
+Annual event, Quantitative gait analysis under tack, integration of knowledge

 All speakers are eager to share their knowledge with you!